Tokyo Metropolitan Government Building 東京都庁舎

 Regional product fairs and comprehensive tourist info

 This impressive government building houses important offices and a large assembly hall.
-The second floor offers tourist information about all areas of Japan, and sometimes there are fairs with sample products from various regions.
+The first floor offers tourist information about all areas of Japan, and sometimes there are fairs with sample products from various regions.
 But what's most impressive is the building's size and observation decks.

 Together, these buildings total more than 380,000 square meters.
 In comparison, New York's Empire State Building has just over half the total floor space of Tocho.
 The building is one of Tokyo's most iconic structures and often appears in Japanese science fiction and anime.
 In the 1991 film Godzilla vs. King Ghidorah, the monsters battle around Tocho that ends with Godzilla crashing through its midsection.